vemonet/biohackathon2021/README.md

 pip install -r requirements.txt
 ```

-Run script to get HCLS metadata for the Bio2RDF SPARQL endpoint from the Shapes of You triplestore:
+Example script to get HCLS metadata for the Bio2RDF SPARQL endpoint from the Shapes of You triplestore:

 ```bash
 python3 scripts/get_metadata.py
 ```

-Run script to compute HCLS metadata for the Drugbank graph in the Bio2RDF SPARQL endpoint :
+Example script to compute HCLS metadata for the Drugbank graph in the Bio2RDF SPARQL endpoint :

 ```bash
 python3 scripts/construct_metadata.py